|

 Wilawen turned onto her side and smiled up at him.
 You

-are truly a sweet elf, she said, shaking her head.
+are truly a sweet elf, she said, smiling.
 But

 no. I will care for her for as long as I must, but I have no burning